MathiasPechinger/MatlabOcclusionSimulator/readme.md

 ### Further Usage

 The same applies for the dynamic simulation.
 If you want to run several simulation at once, you can use the "RunEvaluationParallel*.mat."
 It is configured to run the several evaluations on serveral CPUs.
+To check the current status of the evaluation, type "job" in the command window and check your cpu load to see if it is running.

 ## Methodology